realdezzy/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 But in practice, while that adds some latency in that corner case, it also gives you more opportunities for batching.
 So if you're really being hammered in both ways, you don't lose.
 Right?
-The latency of individual payments may go up, but the latency of the whole system is better because we end up just you end up doing five commitments at once because you've been waiting.
+The latency of individual payments may go up, but the latency of the whole system is better because we end up doing five commitments at once because you've been waiting.
 So with that in mind, I think simplifying the pure level protocol can help us somewhat.
 And in fact, that simplification is a subset of the current state machine, in fact, so it turns out to be pretty nice.
 And once we've got that, we have then the ability to knack changes.